wyattgill9/Awesome-Ghostty/README.md

 [Rosé Pine](https://github.com/rose-pine/ghostty) - Rosé Pine theme for Ghostty

-[Kitty themes for Ghostty](https://github.com/hroi/ghostty-themes) - itty themes converted to Ghostty themes
+[Kitty themes for Ghostty](https://github.com/hroi/ghostty-themes) - Kitty themes converted to Ghostty themes

+[tinted-ghostty](https://github.com/bezhermoso/tinted-ghostty) - A tinted theming template for Ghostty with Base16 themes

+[Vitesse Themes for Ghostty] - A set of themes for Ghostty based on the Vitesse Theme for VS Code, based on the iTerm2 themes

 ###
 Notice - This page is not an official Ghostty page.
 It's just created by a fan, user, and a beta tester of the terminal.